steenk/key-value-pointer/README.md

 ## replace

-To replace a value in the object or JSON passed to __kvm__, use the method __replace__.
+To replace a value in the object or JSON passed to __kvp__, use the method __replace__.
 It takes two parameters, the JSON Pointer and the new value.
 It can be used together with the __query__ method, to find where to replace the value.

 ```js
 kvp(obj).query(function (node) {